scoki211/VocalMat4Rats/README.md

 #### `VocalMat` Output Files

 <p align="justify">VocalMat outputs a directory with the same name as the audio file that was analyzed.
 Inside that directory there will be two directories (<i>All</i>, and <i>All_axes</i> if <i>save_plot_spectrograms=1</i>), and two Microsoft Excel (.xlsx) files.
 Inside <i>All_axes</i> you will find one image for each vocalization candidate detetcted with the resulting segmentation illusrated by blue circles.
 The raw original images are available inside <i>All</i>.
 The main Excel file has the same name of the audio file analyzed (<i>audio_file_name</i>.xlsx).
 This file contains information on each vocalization, such as start and end time, duration, frequency (minimum, mean and maximum), bandwidth, intensity (minimum, mean, maximum and corrected based on the backgroun), existence of harmonic components or distortions (noisy), and call type.
 The second excel file named as <i>audio_file_name</i>_DL.xlsx shows the probability distribution for each vocalization candidate for the different vocal classes.

+#### Training your own network
+While these data that were reported in [Scott et al. 2024](https://doi.org/10.1121/10.0024340) were suitable for our needs under low noise conditions, it should be noted that differences in recording conditions, microphone gain and recording paradigm may lead to different levels of performance.
+Thus, training of your own network (utilizing images created through VocalMat audio processing) may be a desirable option.
+You can access the training routine through VocalMat4Rats-master > vocalmat_classifier > training > train_model_Rat.
+You will see at line 21 you will need to specify the folder where your images are located.
+From line 75 you will need to specify your desired classification schema, if you wish to change it from the present one.
+The folder where your images are located should have a subfolder for each classification category specified, within which is contained your training images.
+If adjusting classification schema, you will also need to adjust the routine vocalmat_classifier.m before it will run successfully, to do so you will need to adjust classifiers from line 52 and again from line 348.

+#### Adjusting frequency cut-off
+We have included a frequency cut-off at 30-kHz as standard, but you may wish to modify this to suite your needs, to do so open vocalmat_identfier, under the vocalmat_identifier subfolder of the master, navigate to ~line 140.
+Replace F>30000 with whatever you find suitable, for instance if you want VocalMat to ignore detections below 25kHz you would write F>25000

 <!-- #### Personal Use (bash script, linux-based systems)
 ```bash